tuxu/dotvim/README.markdown

     ln -s ~/.vim/vimrc ~/.vimrc
     ln -s ~/.vim/gvimrc ~/.gvimrc

-Also, make sure to create a directory for Vim's backup files:
+Also, make sure to create a directory for Vim's backup and undo files:

     mkdir ~/.vim/backup
+    mkdir ~/.vim/undo

 Plugins are installed using Git submodules.
 To add one, type: